top of page

 2. Small data – Similar to the first point, you won't get the majority of the benefits of Databricks if you are dealing with very small data (think GBs).

-3. Pure BI without a supporting data engineering team – Databricks and SQL Analytics does not erase the need for a data engineering team – in fact, they are more critical than ever in unlocking the potential of the Data Lake.
+3. Pure BI without a supporting data engineering team – Databricks and SQL Analytics do not erase the need for a data engineering team – in fact, they are more critical than ever in unlocking the potential of the Data Lake.
 That said, Databricks offers tools to enable the data engineering team itself.

-4. Teams requiring drag and drop ETL – Databricks has many UI components but drag and drop code is not currently one of them.
+4. Teams requiring drag and drop ETL – Databricks has many UI components, but drag and drop code is not currently one of them.

-46 views0 comments
+82 views0 comments

 Recent Posts